kubermatic/kubeone/README.md

 [documentation][10].
 For example, the following document shows [how to get started with KubeOne on AWS][11].

 A cluster is created using the `kubeone install` command.
 It takes a KubeOne configuration file and optionally Terraform state used to source information about the infrastructure.
+You may also use our [Ansible roles][12] to create the configuration file.

 ```bash
 kubeone install config.yaml --tfjson tf.json